danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### 3. Create an IAM Policy

-AWS will already have created am IAM Role for you, named `Elastic_Transcoder_Default_Role`.
-But in order for the pipeline to _read_ the objects in our input bucket, and _write_ objects to our output bucket, we need to make sure the role has the required permissions to do so.
+AWS will already have created am IAM Role named `Elastic_Transcoder_Default_Role`.
+But in order for the pipeline to _read_ the objects from the input bucket, and _write_ objects to the output bucket, we need to make sure the role has the required permissions to do so.

-We'll have to create a new _IAM Policy_ with the following configuration:
+Create a new _IAM Policy_ with the following configuration:

 ```json
 {